 A claim brought forward by an investment banker against his former employer, Canaccord, alleging that he had been awarded unduly low discretionary bonuses and further that Canaccord had promised him a £1m retention award by way of an oral agreement.
-Further information can be found here.

-Recovery Partners GP Ltd & anor. v Rukhadze & ors [2022] EWHC 690 (Comm An important judgment defining in a modern context the scope of the solicitor's equitable lien.
+Recovery Partners GP Ltd & anor. v Rukhadze & ors [2022] EWHC 690 (Comm) An important judgment defining in a modern context the scope of the solicitor's equitable lien.

-Ridley v Dubai Islamic Bank PJSC [2022] EWHC 1912 (Comm
+Ridley v Dubai Islamic Bank PJSC [2022] EWHC 1912 (Comm)